 - UFC 4-021-02 Electronic Security Systems

 - PBS-P100 Facilities Standards for the Public Buildings Service—Chapter 8

-- Other "official use only" documents may be obtained from the Office of Design and Construction.
+- Other "official use only" documents may be obtained from the Public Buildings Service.

 - The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard